ietf-ccamp-wg/ietf-ccamp-layer0-types-ext-RFC9093-bis/draft-ietf-ccamp-rfc9093-bis.md

    networks.
 The "ietf-layer0-types" module contains the following YANG reusable types and groupings:

-   l0-grid-type
+   l0-grid-type:

-   : A base YANG identity for the grid type as defined in {{!RFC6163}} and
+   > A base YANG identity for the grid type as defined in {{!RFC6163}} and
      {{!RFC7698}}.

-   dwdm-ch-spc-type
+   dwdm-ch-spc-type:

-   : A base YANG identity for the DWDM channel-spacing type as defined
+   > A base YANG identity for the DWDM channel-spacing type as defined
      in {{!RFC6205}}.

-   cwdm-ch-spc-type
+   cwdm-ch-spc-type:

-   : A base YANG identity for the Coarse Wavelength Division
+   > A base YANG identity for the Coarse Wavelength Division
      Multiplexing (CWDM) channel-spacing type as defined in {{!RFC6205}}.

-   wson-label-start-end
+   wson-label-start-end:

-   : The WSON label range was defined in {{!RFC6205}}, and the generic
+   > The WSON label range was defined in {{!RFC6205}}, and the generic
      topology model defines the label-start/label-end in {{!RFC8795}}.
      This grouping shows the WSON-specific label-start and label-end information.

-   wson-label-hop
+   wson-label-hop:

-   : The WSON label range was defined in {{!RFC6205}}, and the generic
+   > The WSON label range was defined in {{!RFC6205}}, and the generic
      topology model defines the label-hop in {{!RFC8795}}.
 This grouping shows the WSON-specific label-hop information.

-   l0-label-range-info
+   l0-label-range-info:

-   : A YANG grouping that defines the Layer 0 label range information
+   > A YANG grouping that defines the Layer 0 label range information
      applicable for WSON as defined in {{!RFC6205}}.
 This grouping is used in the flexi-grid DWDM by adding more flexi-grid-specific parameters.

-   wson-label-step
+   wson-label-step:

-   : A YANG grouping that defines label steps for WSON as defined in
+   > A YANG grouping that defines label steps for WSON as defined in
      {{!RFC8776}}.

-   flexi-grid-label-start-end
+   flexi-grid-label-start-end:

-   : The flexi-grid label range was defined in {{!RFC7698}}, and the
+   > The flexi-grid label range was defined in {{!RFC7698}}, and the
      generic topology model defines the label-start/label-end in
      {{!RFC8795}}.
 This grouping shows the flexi-grid-specific label- start and label-end information.

-   flexi-grid-label-hop
+   flexi-grid-label-hop:

-   : The flexi-grid label range was defined in {{!RFC7698}}, and the
+   > The flexi-grid label range was defined in {{!RFC7698}}, and the
      generic topology model defines the label-hop in {{!RFC8795}}.
 This grouping shows the WSON-specific label-hop information.

-   flexi-grid-label-range-info
+   flexi-grid-label-range-info:

-   : A YANG grouping that defines flexi-grid label range information as
+   > A YANG grouping that defines flexi-grid label range information as
      defined in {{!RFC7698}} and {{!RFC8363}}.

-   flexi-grid-label-step
+   flexi-grid-label-step:

-   : A YANG grouping that defines flexi-grid label steps as defined in
+   > A YANG grouping that defines flexi-grid label steps as defined in
      {{!RFC8776}}.

-   transceiver-capabilities
+   transceiver-capabilities:

-   : a YANG grouping to define the transceiver capabilities (also called "modes") needed to determine optical signal compatibility.
+   > a YANG grouping to define the transceiver capabilities (also called "modes") needed to determine optical signal compatibility.

-   standard-mode
+   standard-mode:

-   : a YANG grouping for ITU-T G.698.2 standard mode that guarantees interoperability.
+   > a YANG grouping for ITU-T G.698.2 standard mode that guarantees interoperability.

-   organizational-mode
+   organizational-mode:

-   :a YANG grouping to define transponder operational mode supported by organizations or vendors.
+   > a YANG grouping to define transponder operational mode supported by organizations or vendors.

-   common-explicit-mode
+   common-explicit-mode:

-   : a YANG grouping to define the list of attributes related to optical impairments limits in case of transceiver explicit mode.
+   > a YANG grouping to define the list of attributes related to optical impairments limits in case of transceiver explicit mode.
 This grouping should be the same used in
    {{?I-D.ietf-ccamp-dwdm-if-param-yang}}.

-   common-organizational-explicit-mode
+   common-organizational-explicit-mode:

-   : a YANG grouping to define the common capabilities attributes limit range in case of operational mode and explicit mode.
+   > a YANG grouping to define the common capabilities attributes limit range in case of operational mode and explicit mode.
 Also this grouping should be used in {{?I-D.ietf-ccamp-dwdm-if-param-yang}}.

-   cd-pmd-penalty
+   cd-pmd-penalty:

-   : a YANG grouping to define the triplet used as entries in the list optional penalty associated with a given accumulated CD and PMD.
+   > a YANG grouping to define the triplet used as entries in the list optional penalty associated with a given accumulated CD and PMD.
    This list of triplet cd, pmd, penalty can be used to sample the function penalty = f(CD, PMD).